 Mugshot Tavern will set you up with a plate of beer-battered haddock with fries and tartar sauce.
 Fuel up on their rooftop patio before or after a trip to the park.

 Fresco's Fish and Chips uses non-hydrogenated, trans-fat free oil to fry their top-quality fish to golden perfection.
 Try the Miss Vicky's chip batter for a thick and crispy meal.

 It may be better known for its oysters, but Pearl Diver carries tons of classic pub foods, fish and chips included.
-Elegantly plated, these pricey plates of fish comes with house-made tartar sauce and a cabbage and root slaw.
+Elegantly plated, these pricey plates of fish come with house-made tartar sauce and a cabbage and root slaw.

 The Caledonian is a cozy Scottish spot that has tasty pub eats, best eaten with some whiskey.
-Have their fish accompanied with thin cut fries if you're not in the mood to try haggis.
+Have their fish accompanied with thin-cut fries if you're not in the mood to try haggis.